SecondaryMaths

 The BODMAS acronym stands for: brackets, orders, division, multiplication, addition, subtraction.

-It is sometimes known as BIDMAS (with ‘Indices’ used instead of ‘Orders’) or PEMDAS in America (with ‘Parenthesis’ and ‘Exponents’).
+It is sometimes known as BIDMAS (with ‘Indices’ instead of ‘Orders’) or PEMDAS in America (with ‘Parenthesis’ and ‘Exponents’).

 BODMAS rule